cobbler/cobbler-web/docs-additonal/development-setup.md

 # Development Setup for Cobbler-Web

+## Requirements

+Please install the following things system-wide and prior to working with any of our guide:

+- docker: Follow [this](https://docs.docker.com/get-docker/) guide or use your package manager to install it.
+- node: Use [this](https://nodejs.org/en/download/) download link or use your package manager to install it.
+- npm: Should be bundled along with `node`.
+- angular/cli: Use [this](https://angular.io/guide/setup-local#install-the-angular-cli) link to install it.

 ## Basic setup

 This will give you a setup of both repositories of the main Git branches.